sowmya-yalamarthi/Proposal_Dev/Proposal.md

 ### Backend language + framework
 - The backend language and framework we are using for our project would be **JAVA / Spring**
-- It is a fully optimized frame work which helps to maintain and modify requirements.
+- Spring Boot is an open source Java-based framework.
+It is a fully optimized frame work which helps to maintain and modify requirements.

 ### Backend free app host
 - The Backend app host for our project would be **HEROKU**